heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > elaboration that elaborates all higher-order effects would harm
 > modularity in practice.

-[Cas: we should elaborate on how we interpret the question.

-- Yes, you can elaborate in sequence.

-- But that doesn't buy you anything.

-- Handling algebraic effects is where you get interaction.

-- So the question is: do we get the same modularity from algebraic effects and handlers as we do from scoped effects and handlers.

-]

-Good question.
+This is an excellent point.
+While we indeed tailor the development presented in the paper to elaborations that elaborate all higher-order effects in one go, we believe that this is not an inherent limitation of the appraoch.
+That is, we think it is possible to define elaboration with the following signature.

+`elaborate : ∀[ Hefty (η₁ ⊕ η₂) ⇒ Hefty (↑ ε ⊕ η₂) ]`

+This definition of `elaborate` can apply elaborations in sequence, if we are careful to unify the first-order operations produced by elaborations that target the same first-order effects.
+Such a change would, however, require the carrier of elaboration algebras to be changed from `Free ε` to ` Hefty (↑ ε ⊕ η₂)`, further complicating the definitions of elaboration algebras, modular handlers, and all corresponding proofs.

+An important question to consider is why we would want to compose elaborations.
+In the case of scoped effects and handlers, the order of composition is key for determining the semantics of effects, and expressivity of the approach in part relies on various ordering of handers to specify the semantics of effect interaction.

 Our intuition is that it is possible to encode scoped effects and handlers in general as algebraic effects with explicit operations for entering and leaving a scope.
-We discuss this intuition below.

 However, this intuition remains to be tried [FIXME: What do we mean by "tried and tested"] and tested in future work.
 We will clarify in 3.5 that it is an open question of whether scoped effects + forwarding gives modularity benefits that we cannot recover using modular elaborations + algebraic effects and handlers.

 [FIXME: